bitcrystal/bitcoinexchange/README.md

 A opensource exchange script for digital currencies like Bitcoin and other alt-coins.

-The trading section is worked und fully implemented!
+The trading section is not fully completed at this time.

-But the version is beta it is not impossible that you find buggs.

 Feel free to contribute